← benbybenjacobs.com

 Color: Lavender-pink | Blooms: March–May

-Already flowering or about to.
+In peak bloom right now.
 Native specifically to the Gulf Coast.
-Buy it in bloom at the nursery for instant color.
+Buy it in flower at the nursery for instant color — window closes by late May.

 Loading photo...